 As far as that spirit is concerned, Super 8 Ultra Brothers captures it perfectly and thus deserves to be the #1 Ultraman movie of all time.
 Until the next better challenger…

-On hindsight, I find it funny that the list contains only all Heisei-era movies (strangely, Tsuruno Takeshi is in all of them), but it was really only after Ultraman Zearth when Tsuburaya actually put some effort into the silver screen market instead of the Showa-era barrage of clip shows that were Ultraman Zoffy (1984) and Ultraman Story (also 1984).
+On hindsight, I find it funny that the list contains only all Heisei-era movies (strangely, Tsuruno Takeshi is in all of them except one, but that’s a testament to the popularity of his character), but it was really only after Ultraman Zearth when Tsuburaya actually put some effort into the silver screen market instead of the Showa-era barrage of clip shows that were Ultraman Zoffy (1984) and Ultraman Story (also 1984).

 I would have loved to include Ultraman Zero: The Revenge of Belial in this list.
 However, as much as I loved that movie, I felt it did not capture the spirit of Ultraman as well as the ones on this list.
 Truthfully, Ultraman stories do work very well for the big screen, and I would love for the trend of quality Ultraman movies to continue.
 Hopefully, 10 Ultra Warriors will erase the shoddiness that was Saga.